-Maha: security cover of 25 MVA leaders removed | Politics
+Maha: Security cover of 25 MVA leaders removed | Politics

 The security cover of Uddhav Thackeray, the previous chief minister, and his family has been retained.

-The security cover of Nationalist Congress Party leader Sharad Pawar and his family including his daughter and Baramati Lok Sabha MP Supriya Sule too has been retained, but that of some other NCP leaders including Jayant Patil, Chhagan Bhujbal and jailed Anil Deshmukh has been removed.
+The security cover of Nationalist Congress Party (NCP) leader Sharad Pawar and his family, including his daughter and Baramati Lok Sabha MP Supriya Sule too has been retained, but that of some other NCP leaders, including Jayant Patil, Chhagan Bhujbal and jailed Anil Deshmukh has been removed.

 Patil, Bhujbal and Deshmukh have been home ministers in the past.